#148 - The Avengers

 After building his high tech suit of armor to help him escape captivity, billionaire industrialist Tony Stark improved on his designs to become a costumed hero.
 Teaming up with like-minded heroes to form the Avengers, Stark is also the team's main financial backer.

 Both these sets are based on the "Heroes Return" era, aka "when Marvel got their books back after foolishly farming them out to the Image Comics guys," and no figure makes that more obvious than Iron Man.
 On the timeline, this suit falls between the Prometheum Armor and the "Modern Armor" armor, and was only worn for about three years (real time).
 And rather amazingly, this is the first time it's been made into an action figure of any sort!
 Shame, since it's a really cool design (by Alex Ross, no less).

 The idea was to make Iron Man look more like an actual knight, so the armor is larger around the chest and shoulders, which this figure deals with by giving him a chest cap that only comes down about nipple-high.
 He gets a big belt, plus gloves and boots, and the entire helmet can be removed to reveal Tony's face.
 The set includes a blue flight stand for him.

-Known on Earth as the fabled Norse God of Thunder, Thor is in actuality a member of the Asgardian race, who live on another plane of existence from Earth.
-With the help of an enchanted hammer given him by his father, Thor can fly and control the weather, and his love of Midgard has led him to protect it as an Avenger.
+Known on Earth as the fabled Norse God of Thunder, Thor is in actuality a member of the Asgaardian race, who live on another plane of existence from Earth.
+With the help of an enchanted hammer given him by his father, Thor can fly and control the weather, and his love of Midgaard has led him to protect it as an Avenger.

 Iron Man, Thor and Hawkeye are just three of the heroes who make up the super-team known as the Avengers.
 Together, they can neutralize any threat, even the manipulations of the evil Grim Reaper!